Isometric deformations of wave fronts at non-degenerate singular points: Coherent tangent bundles induced by Kossowski metrics

-Moreover, $d\theta=K d\hat A$ holds on the set of regular points on $U$ (cf. \cite[(13.15)]{UY-book}).
-By continuity, $ d\theta=\Omega $ holds on $U$, where $\Omega$ is the Euler form of $ds^2$ (cf. \eqref{eq:euler0}).
+and $d\theta=K d\hat A$ hold on the set of regular points on $U$ (cf.\ \cite[(13.15)]{UY-book}).
+By continuity, $d\theta=\Omega$ holds on $U$, where $\Omega$ is the Euler form of $ds^2$ (cf.\ \eqref{eq:euler0}).
 The following assertion was proved in \cite[Section 2]{SUY_kodai}, which plays a role to realize a given Kossowski metric as the first fundamental form of a frontal.

-\begin{theorem} Let $(\mathcal{E},\, \inner{\,}{\,},\, \nabla,\phi,\psi)$ be a $C^r$-frontal bundle over a simply-connected $C^r$-local coordinate neighborhood $(U;u,v)$ of $M^2$.
+\begin{theorem} Let $(\E,\, \inner{\,}{\,},\, \nabla,\phi,\psi)$ be a $C^\omega$-frontal bundle over a simply-connected $C^\omega$-local coordinate neighborhood $(U;u,v)$ of $M^2$.
 Suppose that the induced metric $ds^2:=\phi^*\inner{\,}{\,}$ is a Kossowski metric having the expression as in \eqref{cor:normal}.
 We fix a point $p\in U$ arbitrarily.
 Suppose that

 holds for the local orthonormal trivialization $(\vect{e}_1,\vect{e}_2)$ on $(U;u,v)$, where